awsdocs/amazon-connect-admin-guide/doc_source/permissions-for-contact-lens.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-sample-sentiment-graph.png)

 **Rules**
-This permission allows you to view, edit, or create category rules for Contact Lens\.
-For more information, see [Add category rules to Contact Lens](category-rules.md)\.
+This permission allows you to view, edit, or create rules for categorizing contacts\.
+For more information, see [Automatically categorize contacts based on uttered keywords and phrases](rules.md)\.

 **Contact Lens \- redacted transcripts**
 On the **Contact Trace Record** page for a contact, this permission allows you to listen to call recording files and view call transcripts in which the sensitive data has been removed\.
 For more information, see [Example redacted file](contact-lens-example-output-files.md#example-redacted-file)\.